I'm Abhinav, and among being many things, I am also a blogger.

 I began with this blog - CoralNodes - in 2019.
 Initially it was just a digital marketing blog where I wrote reviews about WordPress products, hosting, and tutorials on how to create websites.

-Later I created another blog - Coding Reflections - despite the difficulty in managing two blogs simultaneously.
+Later I created another blog - Coding Reflections - despite the difficulty in managing two blogs at the same time.

 My initial thought was that the audience for both will be different.
 A WordPress person may not be interested in coding, and coder may not be interested in WordPress.